oxsecurity/megalinter/README.md

 ### Manual installation

-The following instructions examples are using to latest MegaLinter stable version (**v5** , always corresponding to the [latest release](https://github.com/oxsecurity/megalinter/releases))
+The following instructions examples are using latest MegaLinter stable version (**v6** , always corresponding to the [latest release](https://github.com/oxsecurity/megalinter/releases))

-- GitHub Action: oxsecurity/megalinter@v6
+- Docker image: `oxsecurity/megalinter:v6`
-- Docker image: oxsecurity/megalinter:v6
+- GitHub Action: `oxsecurity/megalinter@v6`

 You can also use **beta** version (corresponding to the content of main branch)

-- GitHub Action: oxsecurity/megalinter@beta
+- Docker image: `oxsecurity/megalinter:beta`
-- Docker image: oxsecurity/megalinter:beta
+- GitHub Action: `oxsecurity/megalinter@beta`

 ### GitHub Action